Avik2293/electrical-solution-client/README.md

     2. Google
 * You can register with photoURL and name.
 * In service detail page, reviews you can see according to latest.
-* You can click on servic card to see in full screen.
+* You can click on service card to see in full screen.
 * Whole site used Link tag and nested routing for SPA user interface.
 * _redirects file used for reload problem.
 * Error page and Error in login page